 WSOGCO subscription

 After the start-up, a CE shall perform the WSOGCO subscription procedure described in clause 5.2.1.1.
 The CE shall send the CxMediaSubscriptionRequest primitive to the WSOGCO/RLSS it serves and shall wait for the CxMediaSubscriptionResponse primitive from this WSOGCO/RLSS.
 After the CE has received the CxMediaSubscriptionResponse primitive from the WSOGCO/RLSS, the CE shall generate and send the SubscriptionRequest message to the CM to which it prefers to subscribe.

+Table below shows CxMediaSubscriptionResponse payload element.